lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 Think about it!

 The sifting system works to remove the hard-formed clumps during the clean cycle.
-If the lumps are soft, the wet mess will get all over the unit’s walls and increase the foul odor.
+If the lumps are soft, the wet mess will spread all over the unit’s walls, increasing the foul odor.

-In general, the best litter for Litter Robot is a high-quality, clumping brand with a low-dust, low-track formula and no artificial scents or ingredients.
+In general, the best Litter-Robot litter is a high-quality, clumping brand with a low-dust, low-track formula and no artificial scents or ingredients.

-You don’t have to have to pick a clay-based brand.
-Many non-clay cat litter brands work well with an automatic self-cleaning litter box as long as they have sufficient clumping power.
+You don’t have to pick a clay-based brand.
+Many non-clay cat litter brands work well with an automatic self-cleaning litter box, as long as they have sufficient clumping power.

 I don’t recommend using scented clumping litter since it can increase the urine smell.
-Moreover, not all cats like scented brands and might avoid the toilet box if it smells strange.
+Furthermore, not all cats like scented brands, and they may avoid the toilet box if it smells strange.

-Most cat owners assume that getting Litter-Robot III Open Air or another similar self-cleaning unit will make keeping the litter box clean a piece of cake.
+Most cat owners assume that getting a Litter-Robot 3 or another similar self-cleaning unit will make keeping the litter box clean a piece of cake.

 However, while automatic cat toilet boxes save you time when it comes to scooping, they require a little bit more maintenance than a standard litter box.